coralmocquot/mac/README.md

 - Tweet about the project on your Twitter!
   - Tag [@getmanfred](https://twitter.com/getmanfred) and/or `#AwesomicCV`

-Thanks so much for your interest in growing the reach of the MAC!
+Thank you so much for your interest and help growing MAC!